cobobc/milestone_project_fob/README.md

 There were two limitations faced with no JavaScript funtionality, and they are:

 *   The audio control used on the Music page could not be styled resulting in the basic design seen on that page.
-*   The contact form does not send email requests.
+*   The contact form does not send email requests or store data.

 ## Features

-The features througout the site are to have a minimalist approach - less is more.
+The features throughout the site are to have a minimalist approach - less is more.

 ### Existing Features